Cognigy/Documentation/docs/en/docs/ai/nlu/nlu-overview/annotations.md

 ???+ info "Pro Tip: use synonyms to translate rare words"
     Provide understandable, common synonyms for rare words.
-Cognigy's Natural Language Understanding will be able to better make sense of rare words if you translate them to common utterances.
+Cognigy Natural Language Understanding will be able to better make sense of rare words if you translate them to common utterances.
 E.g., a specific brand name such as "PremiumPayID" could be provided with the synonym "credit card" and Cognigy will understand its connection to payments where it would otherwise be an unknown word.

 ???+ warning "Do not overuse tags"
     For small word groups which mean the same thing it more effective to use only synonyms.
 Tags are appropriate for a large number of words collected in one concept, such as first names or country codes.